Zhiwei2799/zhiweilin.github.io/_posts/2016-05-20-welcome-to-jekyll.md

 This approach provides estimates that maximize the likelihood of observing the given data under the assumed linear regression model.
 When $$f_θ$$ is a normal distribution with zero mean and variance θ, the resulting estimate is identical to the least square estimation.

 ## Other Estimation Technique (quantile regression)
-other estimation techniques like quantile regression are also very useful.
+Other estimation techniques like quantile regression are also very useful.
 It focuses on the conditional quantiles of y given X rather than the conditional mean of y given X. Least square estimation is highly affected by outliers, but quantile regression is more robust to outliers.
 Quantile regression is very useful in some real-world data with outliers.

+## Convexity
+A good error function is required to be convex, which has only one minimum point.
+This property simplifies the optimization process, as there is no risk of getting stuck in a suboptimal solution.
+Mathematicians/Statisticians put much effort into designing a convex error function.
+In addition, the least square error is the quadratic objective function, while the quantile error function is the linear objective function.
+In terms of efficiency, linear objective function like quantile regression runs much faster than least-squared regression in large datasets.